 Prevalence of prescription drug use increases substantially with age.
 Survey data from 2010–2011 indicate that almost 90% of older adults regularly take at least 1 prescription drug, almost 80% regularly take at least 2 prescription drugs, and 36% take at least 5 prescription drugs ( 1).
 When over-the-counter and dietary supplements are included, these prevalence rates increase substantially.
 Drug use is greatest among frail older adults, hospitalized patients, and nursing home residents.

-A fall is defined as a person coming to rest on the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
+A fall is defined as an event that occurs when a person inadvertently drops down to the ground or another lower level; sometimes a body part strikes against an object that breaks the fall.
 Typically, events caused by acute disorders (eg, stroke, seizure) or overwhelming environmental hazards (eg, being struck by a moving object) are not considered falls.

 For many older adults, driving an automobile is their preferred option for community transportation.
 Medical disorders that impair driving in older adults may have two serious adverse outcomes: injury or death resulting from a motor vehicle crash (MVC) or driving cessation.

-For older adults, prevention focuses mainly on disease, frailty, accidents (ie, unintentional injury), iatrogenic complications, psychosocial problems, and maintaining ability to perform activities of daily living.
+For older adults, prevention focuses mainly on preventing disease, frailty, accidents (ie, unintentional injury), iatrogenic complications, and psychosocial problems and on maintaining the ability to perform activities of daily living.
 Not all older patients benefit from every preventive measure.
-Choice of preventive measures is guided by whether the patient’s general condition is:
+Choice of preventive measures is guided by whether the patient’s general condition is

 Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
-The current HHS strategic plan (2018-2022) includes the following 5 strategic goals ( 1):
+The HHS strategic plan for 2022 to 2026 includes the following 5 goals ( 1):